Figure 1: Tomato trichomes

 Figure 2: This is the flower bud of the quito plant (Solanum Quitoense).
 Note that both the stalk and the flower have these hairs, although the fruit does not.

 Increased light intensity or day length increases trichome density.
 For example, in wild and cultivated tomatoes, longer day lengths increase trichome density.
 This increased trichome density had the added benefit that more spider mites got trapped in the sticky leaf hais.
 If day length increases from 12 hours to 16 hours, trichome density increases by ~30%.
 In thyme, increased day length increases thymol yield (the main terpene in thyme).
 In mint, increased light intensity from 140 to 410 μmol/m2s-1 increases glandular trichome density by 120% and essential oils (including terpenes) by 75%.
-Therefore, increasing light intensity or day length may be another method to increase the number of trichomes on your cannabis plants.
+Therefore, increasing light intensity or day length may be another method to increase the number of trichomes on your plants.

 UV-B light is particularly effective at increasing trichome density in a number of species.
 Trichomes can block harmful UV-B rays from reaching the sensitive photosynthetic tissues of the leaves.
 Trichomes are thought to function as “sunblock” for plants, similar to the way that melanin protects the skin from UV-B damage.
 In olive, the intensity of UV-B light is strongly correlated with trichome density and terpene content.
 In mustard, UV-B light increases trichome density, but also decreases overall plant height and leaf size, and delays flowering.
 Other types of harmful radiation and chemicals can induce trichome formation.
 For example, mustard plants irradiated with large doses of gamma rays have double the trichome density compared to non-irradiated plants.
 When that same species of mustard is treated with the widely used herbicide methyl viologen (paraquat), trichome density also increasess.

 Trichomes play many roles, including protection from light stress.
 For this reason, increased light intensity or duration, especially harmful UV-B light, can increase trichome size and number.
-If a cannabis grower wishes to increase trichome size or number, one method may be to use small amounts of UV-B. A grower should take safety precautions if he or she decides to go this route.
+If a grower wishes to increase trichome size or number, one method may be to use small amounts of UV-B. A grower should take safety precautions if he or she decides to go this route.
 UV-B light is equally harmful to humans and negatively affects plant health at even moderate levels.
 URSA Lighting’s most popular grow light, the Optilux, is a high-intensity LED light that can provide high light intensity without the harmful UV-B wavelengths.

 Figure 3: Drosera Capensis Leaf Darwinian trichomes